pepmartinez/aswh/README.md

 }
 ```

-The consumer can keep more than one http request sent and awaiting for response; by default, only one is kept (which amounts to one-request-at-a-time), but a different value can be specified at `<queue>.window` option. `window=10` would allow the cosnumer to keep up to 10 requests sent and awaiting for response (and thus up to 10 elements reserved and waiting for commit/rollback at the queue)
+The consumer can keep more than one http request sent and awaiting for response; by default, only one is kept (which amounts to one-request-at-a-time), but a different value can be specified at `<queue>.window` option. `window=10` would allow the consumer to keep up to 10 requests sent and awaiting for response (and thus up to 10 elements reserved and waiting for commit/rollback at the queue)

 ### HTTP agents